al2wang/MSTS-TSW-Projects/CR_DF11G/README.md

 In order to build BlueMap you simply need to run the ./gradlew clean build command in BlueMap's root directory.
 You can find the compiled JAR files in ./build/release.

 ## Issues / Suggestions
 Do you ever find a bug, have another issue or a suggestion?
-Please create an issue here!
+Please create an issue here, thank you so much:)

 ## Contributing
 You are welcome to contribute!
-Just create a pull request with your changes :)
+Just feel free to create a pull request with your changes:)

 If you want to have your changes merged, make sure they are complete, documented and well tested!